egeozgul/I2C-Dc-motor-driver-firmware/README.md

 # 🌟 **Motor Control Driver for AVR with I2C Protocol** 🌟

-> _"Harness the power of precise motion with state-of-the-art interrupt-driven control."_

 ## 📌 **Key Highlights**

 - **Interrupt-Driven Feedback**: Dynamically monitors motor pin states to accurately detect direction and displacement.